TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-dxp-signin-aad-security-defaults.md

 # Sign In Interrupted by Security Defaults

 <!--issueDescription-->
-Based on the information you provided the user <!--$userName-->[userName]<!--/$userName--> was trying to sign into Office 365 (preview) and was interrupted by Security Defaults.
-Security Defaults enforce best practice security for your organization and will require Multi-Factor Authentication (MFA) to be configured and used in many scenarios to prevent password sprays, replay attacks and phishing attempts from being successful.
+Based on the information you provided, the user <!--$userName-->[userName]<!--/$userName--> was trying to sign into Office 365 (preview) and was interrupted by Security Defaults.
+Security Defaults enforce best practice security for your organization.
+These defaults require that you configure Multi-Factor Authentication (MFA) to prevent password sprays, replay attacks and phishing attempts from being successful.

-Review what the client submitted for the sign in and what happened during the authentication attempts below.
+Review what the client submitted for the sign-in and what happened during the authentication attempts:
 <!--/issueDescription-->

 ## **Authentication details**